Ray Confer During World War II

 Ray Confer was born in 1922 in Eagles Mere, Pennsylvania.
 His family moved when he was young, finding their new home in the Niagara region of Upstate New York.
-Ray served in the Second World War and upon his return took a job with Norton Laboratories in Lockport, NY where he dabbled in plastics chemistry and product design during what were the formative years of the plastics industry.
+Ray served in the Second World War and upon his return took a job with Norton Laboratories in Lockport, NY, where he dabbled in plastics chemistry and product design during what were the formative years of the plastics industry.

+In the 1950’s, the hard-working man achieved one of his life’s dreams, buying a farm in Gasport, NY.
 Ray tended the farm on the nights and weekends (with help of his wife, Gladys, and children Sharon and Doug) while working at Norton Labs during the day.
-It was this farm that allowed him to save enough money to achieve an even bigger dream that he had — the American Dream of owning and operating a business.
+It was this farm that allowed him to save enough money to achieve an even bigger dream that he had: Ray dreamed of having his own plastics factory where he could develop new plastics applications and turn his ideas into products, while helping others to do the same, bringing to fruition their own American Dream.

-Ray dreamed of having his own plastics factory where he could develop new plastics applications and turn his ideas into products, while helping others to do the same, bringing to fruition their own American Dream.
-So, in the mid-1960’s Ray put down his savings – and leveraged his home and farm – towards the purchase of plastics molding equipment.
-Renting space behind a small machine shop in North Tonawanda, NY he and his business partner, Pete Schurman, created a small company called Air Mold where they further developed blow molding technologies.
+In the 1960’s Ray put down his savings – and leveraged his home and farm – towards the purchase of plastics molding equipment.
+Renting space behind a small machine shop in North Tonawanda, NY, he and his business partner, Pete Schurman, created a small company called Air Mold where they further developed blow molding technologies.
 A few years later, Ray and a couple of associates operated another firm, Air Lock Plastics in Tonawanda.

+From 1973 to 1986 the company could be found in the Roblin Steel complex in North Tonawanda.
 In 1986 we moved down the road to our current location at the corner of the Witmer and River Roads in North Tonawanda.
-Since then, we’ve expanded that manufacturing complex on three occasions, adding space for more – and larger – machinery, assembly operations and warehousing.
+Since then, we’ve expanded that manufacturing complex on three occasions, adding space for assembly operations, warehousing, and more and larger machines; our blow molding machines are now among the largest in the world.
 In 2005 we purchased a second facility just minutes away in Niagara Falls.
-That building is our warehousing and distribution center.
+That building is used primarily for warehousing and distribution.